ceph/ceph/doc/cephfs/mantle.rst

 It is implemented by passing a function that wraps the `dout` logging framework (`dout_wrapper`) to Lua with the `lua_register()` primitive.
 The Lua code is actually calling the `dout` function in C++.

+Warning and Info messages are centralized using the clog/Beacon.
+Successful messages are only sent on version changes by the first MDS to avoid spamming the `ceph -w` utility.
+These messages are used for the integration tests.

 Testing
 ~~~~~~